mlcommons/dynabench/new_builder_evaluation/readme.md

 Steps:

-1. On the left part of the screen click on *Users*
+1. On the left part of the screen click on *Users*.

     ![users](img/users.png)

-2. On the right part of the screen click on *Add users*
+2. On the right part of the screen click on *Add users*.

     ![add_users](img/add_users.png)

-3. Type a name for your user and check the Access key - Programmatic access box, then click on next permissions
+3. Type a name for your user and check the Access key - Programmatic access box, then click on next permissions:

     ![user_name](img/user_name.png)

-4. Click on create group
+4. Click on create group.

     ![create_group](img/create_group.png)

-5. Type a name for your group and add all the policies you need for this user by looking for them typing the policies in the search box and checking the box on the left of the policy, then click on *create group*
+5. Type a name for your group and add all the policies you need for this user by looking for them typing the policies in the search box and checking the box on the left of the policy, then click on *create group*.

     ![create_group](img/create_group_2.png)